fluttercommunity/flutter_launcher_icons/README.md

 ### Special thanks

-- Thanks to Brendan Duncan for the underlying image package to transform the pics.
+- Thanks to Brendan Duncan for the underlying [image package](https://pub.dev/packages/image) to transform the icons.
 - Big thank you to all the contributors to the project.
 Every PR / reported issue is greatly appreciated!